DeltaFutu/guestbook-openshift/workshop/minishift.md

 `minishift profile` - allows for the creation of a named profile including a VM and customized configuration

 For more information, visit the Minishift documetation [basic usage](https://docs.okd.io/latest/minishift/using/basic-usage.html) pages.

+## Continue with setup of the IBM Cloud Operator

+Continue the exercise by [setting up the operator framework and IBM Cloud operator](ibm-operator.md)